MihaelaCatan04/FAF_OOP_LABS/README.md

 # OOP Laboratory Works

 This repository contains the Object-Oriented Programming (OOP) laboratory works completed as part of the Software Engineering curriculum (FAF) at the Technical University of Moldova.

-## Laboratory Work 0 - Classification of Creatures
+## Laboratory Work 0 - Papers Please

-This lab focuses on learning the basics of Kotlin, Git, and Object-Oriented Programming.
-It involves classifying fictional creatures based on their characteristics.
-The tasks include setting up Git, reading JSON files, and creating classes to represent alien species for classification purposes.
+This lab is inspired by the game: Papers, Please.

+The primary task in the game is for the player to decide whether to grant or deny individuals entry into the city, based on their papers data.

+The lab builds on the premise, but has some modified rules and background story, for a more light-hearted experience.

 - **Code Location**: `src/main/kotlin/Laboratory_Work_No_0`

-## Laboratory Work 1 - Creating Multiple Objects and Class Composition
+## Laboratory Work 1 - Class & Objects Galore

+This lab is inspired by FAF archives

+The lab is a collection of object-oriented challenges, for object-oriented solutions.

-This lab involves creating an OOP system to define multiple distinct objects using the same class.
-It covers topics such as list iteration, class composition, and text processing, building a solid understanding of class design and interaction.
+You will learn: Creating multiple distinct Objects defined by the same class.
+List iteration, class composition and text processing.

 - **Code Location**: `src/main/kotlin/Laboratory_Work_No_1`

+## Laboratory Work 2 - Coffee Inheritance

+This lab focuses on using inheritance to build and extend a hierarchy of classes.
+You'll explore class hierarchies, method overriding, and encapsulation to create a structured system of beverage-related classes, enhancing reuse and promoting clean code principles.

+- **Code Location**: `src/main/kotlin/Laboratory_Work_No_2`

 ## How to Run